 10 teams will compete in the 2025 GB3 Championship, as Argenti with Prema and Xcel Motorsport join eight teams benefiting from prior GB3 experience.
 Rodin Motorsport, Hitech Pulse-Eight and JHR Developments have all won titles in the GB3 era, but all other teams have won races in that time, and the arrival of the new car should open things up even more.

-F1 Academy champion Abbi Pulling is an exciting addition to Rodin’s GB3 roster, while her series rival Bianca Bustamante has made the step up also, joining Elite Motorsport, and the grid also features a Mercedes F1 junior in the form of Yuanpu Cui, who joins the Argenti with Prema alliance alongside Reza Seewooruthun.
+F1 Academy champion Abbi Pulling is an exciting addition to Rodin’s GB3 roster, while her series rival Bianca Bustamante has made the step up also, joining Elite Motorsport, and the grid also features two Mercedes F1 junior in the form of Yuanpu Cui, who joins the Argenti with Prema alliance alongside Reza Seewooruthun, and Rashid Al Dhaheri at Chris Dittmann Racing.

-Click here to see the teams and drivers already confirmed for 2025.
+Click here to see the teams and drivers already confirmed ahead of this weekend's season opener.

 Monza joins the calendar